Health risks

 What are the symptoms?

-• Itching, tingling sensations or severe burning or stabbing pain
+- Itching, tingling sensations or severe burning or stabbing pain

 How can you prevent shingles?

 The fluid from shingles blisters is contagious.
 Therefore, it is important to avoid contact with the blisters.
 Wash your hands thoroughly after coming into contact with the fluid.
 If you have not had chickenpox, you can get chickenpox through contact with this fluid.
+If you have never had chickenpox, contact with this fluid can cause chickenpox.
+Good hygiene and timely reporting of symptoms help reduce the risk in the workplace.

 More information

-Thinking about getting vaccinated against shingles?
-Book an appointment with KLM Health Services.
 Would you like to know more about shingles?
-Please visit: Shingles| RIVM.
+Visit Shingles| RIVM.